 We’re pretty certain that Marvel wouldn’t dare replace such a beloved character with such an irrelevant one, but part of us is still concerned, given the persistent mention of Simpkins’ name.
 Fingers crossed that the suit gets retired when Stark does.

 It’s no secret that Erik “Killmonger” Stephens stole the show in Black Panther.
 Michael B. Jordan gave a career-best performance, teasing out the humanity and the pain that drove Killmonger’s plans for world domination.
-His final scenes with the titular hero were some of the most touching in the entire franchise, a meditation on like-minded brothers and the African nation they hold so dear.
+His final scenes were some of the most touching in the entire MCU, a meditation of like-minded brothers and the African nation they hold so dear.

 We get why people would want to see more of Killmonger in Black Panther 2, but seeing him return would ruin all of the emotional weight that he brought to the table in the first place.

 If the miracle of Wakandan medicine brings him back to life, it would not only go against his explicit wishes at the end of the film, but would turn him into Panther’s answer to Loki-- a fan favorite who alternates between enemy and conflicted family member.
 We’d much rather Jordan ride off into the sunset with his killer performance intact.
 Besides, it looks as though Kendrick Lamar is interested in being the Panther’s next foe.

 1 Avengers 4 Resets MCU Timeline

 The most egregious rumor that we’ve heard thus far is that due to most of the actors’ contracts being up after Avengers 4 and Doctor Strange’s Eye of Agamotto allowing for time travel, we may see the MCU timeline get reset before our very eyes.
 This would be a narratively logical fix, but resetting the entire timeline would also mean that the heroes we’ve come to know and love over the years-- Iron Man, Captain America, Thor-- would cease to exist as we know them.